 the own-risk and solvency assessment supervisory report ('ORSA supervisory report') comprising the results of each regular own risk and solvency assessment performed by the insurance and reinsurance undertakings in accordance with Article 45(6) of Directive 2009/138/EC, whenever an ORSA is performed regularly in accordance with Article 45(5) of that Directive;

-annual and quarterly quantitative templates specifying in greater detail and supplementing, where appropriate, the information presented in the solvency and financial condition report and in the regular supervisory report.
+annual and, where applicable, quarterly quantitative templates specifying in greater detail and supplementing, where appropriate, the information presented in the solvency and financial condition report and in the regular supervisory report.
+To the extent that undertakings are exempted from quarterly reporting obligations in accordance with Article 35 (6) of Directive 2009/138/EC they shall submit annual quantitative templates only.
+Annual reporting obligations shall not include reporting on an item-by-item basis where undertakings are exempted from it according to Article 35 (7) of Directive 2009/138/EC.

 2. The regular supervisory report shall follow the same structure as the one set out in Annex PD1 for the solvency and financial condition report.